crossplane/docs/content/v1.13/concepts/composite-resource-definitions.md

 <!-- vale off -->
 #### defaultCompositeDeletePolicy
 <!-- vale on -->
-The `defaultCompositeDeletePolicy` defines the deletion policy for composite resources and claims.
+The `defaultCompositeDeletePolicy` defines the default value for the claim's `compositeDeletePolicy` property if the user does not specify a value when the claim is created.
+The `compositeDeletePolicy` is used by the claim controller to specify the propagation policy when the controller deletes the associated composite.
+The `compositeDeletePolicy` does not apply to standalone composites that are created without claims.

+Using a `defaultCompositeDeletePolicy: Background` policy causes the CRD for the claim to be created with the default value `Background` for the `compositeDeletePolicy` property.
-Using a `defaultCompositeDeletePolicy: Background` policy deletes the composite resource or Claim and relies on Kubernetes to delete the remaining dependent objects, like managed resources or secrets.
+When a claim is deleted and has the `compositeDeletePolicy` property set to `Background` the claim controller deletes the composite resource using the propagation policy `background` and returns immediately, relying on Kubernetes to delete the remaining child objects, like managed resources, nested composites, secrets, etc.

-Using `defaultCompositeDeletePolicy: Foreground` causes Kubernetes to attach a `foregroundDeletion` finalizer to the composite resource or Claim.
-Kubernetes deletes all the dependent objects before deleting the composite resource or Claim.
+Using `defaultCompositeDeletePolicy: Foreground` causes the CRD for the claim to be created with the `compositeDeletePolicy` default value `Foreground`.
+When a claim is deleted and has the `compositeDeletePolicy` property set to `Foreground` the controller deletes the associated composite using the propagation policy `foreground`.
+This causes Kubernetes to use foreground cascading deletion which ensures that all child resources are deleted before the parent resource is deleted.
+Kubernetes deletes all the dependent objects before deleting the composite resource.
+The deletion of the claim suspends until the composite and all associated child resources have been deleted.

+The user can override the `defaultCompositeDeletePolicy` when creating a claim by including the `spec.compositeDeletePolicy` attribute with either the `Background` or `Foreground` values.

 The default value is `defaultCompositeDeletePolicy: Background`.